U.S. Health Care Delivery Initiative

 J-PAL affiliate Amy Finkelstein (MIT)

-For questions about HCDI, please email Jason Bauman, J-PAL North America Policy Manager.
+For questions about HCDI, please email Anna Spier, Initiative Manager.

-The HCDI RFP solicits proposals from J-PAL affiliates, J-PAL post-docs, and HCDI members invited by J-PAL North America.
+The HCDI RFP solicits proposals from J-PAL affiliates, J-PAL post-docs, and invited researchers.
 To learn about HCDI funding opportunities for health agencies and health care organizations interested in designing and implementing randomized evaluations of innovative programs, please see the HCDI Innovation Competition.

 Types of proposals:

 Future rounds are expected to occur twice a year with deadlines in February and September.
 For time-sensitive research projects, J-PAL North America also accepts off-cycle proposals.
-We encourage pilot studies and travel/project development proposals facing time constraints to apply before the deadline.
+We encourage pilot studies and travel/proposal development proposals facing time constraints to apply before the deadline.
 Decisions on these applications are typically made in about two weeks.
-The bar for approving full proposals off-cycle will be higher to ensure only the most time-senstive ones are submitted.

 Who may apply?

-For all proposals, the pool of eligible applicants includes J-PAL affiliates, J-PAL post-docs, and HCDI members invited by J-PAL North America.
-For travel/project development grants, the pool of eligible applicants is extended to include graduate students who have a J-PAL affiliate or invited researcher on their thesis committee at their host university.
-All proposals may include collaborators outside of this network, but the principle investigator (PI) must be an eligible applicant.
+For all proposals, the pool of eligible applicants includes J-PAL affiliates, J-PAL post-docs, and invited researchers.
+Graduate students may apply for full research projects or pilot studies up to $50,000 if they both have a J-PAL affiliate on their thesis committee and either received a travel/proposal development grant from J-PAL for the specific project proposed or have documented evidence of successful piloting activities.
+All proposals may include collaborators outside of this network, but the principal investigator (PI) must be an eligible applicant.

 Who will review applications?